ASE2025 Project Page

 - Students of dr. Van der Ploeg

-There will be a mandatory presentation to describe your progress on May 19th.
-This presentation is ungraded.
+There will be a mandatory presentation to describe your progress on May 19th, with a feedback session afterwards.

 There is no progress presentation.